Frequently Asked Questions

 Would you travel outside of your service area if I paid you extra?

-Unfortunately, due to limited time and the amount of calls we get from clients within our service area, we are unable to travel outside of our service area at this time - even for extra compensation.
+Unfortunately, due to limited time and the amount of calls we get from clients, we only offer training services at our Braxton location at this time.

 Can I bring my aggressive/reactive/fearful dog to your group classes for socialization?